 Gyprock has a series of plaster that has been certified as fire resistant and suitable for constructing fire resistant walls in Brisbane construction.
 Their Fyrecheck products are identifiable by their pink face paper.

-However, the best way to know for certain that your house meets the BCA’s requirements is to organise an inspection with a professional.
+However, the best way to know for certain that your house meets the BCA’s requirements is to organise an inspection with a fire services inspector.

 What is a 60/60/60 fire wall?